 While selecting recipients for your campaign you will have a few options.

-The Basic option is similar to what you had before – select Groups and Segments you want to include or just check All Subscribers to send to everyone.
+The Basic option is similar to what you had before – select the Groups and Segments you want to include or just check All Subscribers to send to everyone.
 You can also select Groups and Segments to exclude.
 Subscribers who are in the excluded group or segment won’t receive your campaign.

 There’s also the Legacy option for those who still want to use the old segments they had under groups.